What's your project?

 How Pluck Can Get You Stuck: Fence & Deck Building

 1. Fence Building: True to a certain extent with decks as well, how to build a quality fence is not something you can look up on the Internet.
 Sure, hundreds of websites exist with detailed, step-by-step directions on how to build your own fence.
 Hard enough to do as it is, fence building in north Texas is different than fence building in the Pacific Northwest or near the Great Lakes or in southern California.
-Regional factors such as soil consistency, wind exposure, and annual rainfall will affect everything from how far apart and how deep your fence posts should be to the material of the fence itself.
+Regional factors such as soil consistency, wind exposure and annual rainfall will affect everything from how far apart and how deep your fence posts should be to the material of the fence itself.
 Keep in mind, too, that online guides usually don't accurately portray the difficulty in handling sloped lawns or mention the disaster scenario of hitting underground sewer or power lines.

 2. Deck Building: To build a deck, you need a design, a building plan, and the know-how to construct the deck to specifications.
 No simple feat, although any number of resources or basic carpentry skills can prematurely convince homeowners that they're up for the task.
 Partial knowledge is a dangerous thing.
 Many homeowners know, for example, that deck building usually requires deck screws.
 They probably also know that deck screws are specially designed to resist the corrosion associated with the stress of being exposed to the elements AND being able to drive into the wood (or other material) without damaging the planks or exposing them to the elements.
 Knowing how various shanks and driver heads will affect the performance of the screw (and the entire fastening system) in various types of woods, composites, and deck designs, however, is an important piece of the puzzle and beyond the knowledge of most homeowners.

 Of course, handy DIY deck building kits create a cohesive design, plan, and material layout for your deck, but these kits may suffer from the same fate as fences, by not taking into account regional and climactic factors.
 Moreover, these building kits, even in ideal conditions, won't be able to deliver anywhere near the same level of quality and durability as a professional.
+Plus, small to moderate sized decks aren't as expensive to build as some homeowners imagine.

 Let the pros handle the tough work!
 Use this link to